BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

    	CMD_CREATE_OBJECT = 3,		// add object in a container
    	CMD_DELETE_OBJECT = 4,		// delete the object at the specified location
    	CMD_LIST_OBJECTS = 5,		// list objects in a container
+    CMD_FREE_SLOT = 6           // retrieves the next free slot in a container

 Representation of IDs
 `````````````````````